DHP-stottepakke/pages/pages/dmp_supporting_info/support_00_planning_considerations.md

 Both institutions and research funders set requirements for research data management and sharing of research data.
 Furthermore, many research journals require that data underlying scientific articles is made available.
 Investigating the submissions guidelines in relevant journals in your field can therefore be a good idea.
 In addition, there can be disciplinary conventions on how data should be shared with the community.

-Read more about about requirements by institutions and research funders and find links on the page [Research data management and DMP requirements](/pages/support_00_dmp_requirements).
+Read more about requirements by institutions and research funders and find links on the page [Research data management and DMP requirements](/pages/support_00_dmp_requirements).

 Investigating discipline-rooted resources and disciplinary support services can be helpful for identifying relevant community conventions.
 For more information, see the resources under [Get local/disciplinary support](/pages/support_00_local_disc).